oss-serverless/serverless/README.md

 ---

-This repository is based on [Serverless Framework](https://github.com/serverless/serverless) v3.
-It exists for those that are still on this version and cannot upgrade to v4.
+This repository is a maintained alternative to [Serverless Framework](https://github.com/serverless/serverless) v3.
+It exists for those that cannot upgrade to Serverless Framework v4 and is a drop-in replacement for v3.

 Get started with: